Joystream/community-repo/council-reports/sumer-reports/Sumer Council 13 Report - 23-07-2021.md

 All times are calculated based on 6 second blocktimes and not actual blocktimes.
 The Council Round number is taken from the chain, the KPI rounds have an offset number.

-This report was compiled by @tomato with assistance from @freakstatic
+This report was compiled by @freakstatic with the template made by @tomato

 ### 1.2 - Council Round Overview
 * Council Election Round: #16